8 Great Reasons To Take A Juneau Whale Watching Tour

 Companies that offer whale-watching trips were hit hard by the pandemic.
 You’re supporting a small local company by taking a Juneau tour to see whales in their natural habitat.

 Alaska relies on tourism and cruise ships to bring people to explore its wilderness.
-Since most tours last a few hours, consider combining your excursion with a visit to Mendenhall Glacier.
-It’s easily doable on your one day in Juneau.
+If you’re looking for a unique experince, book an excursion with Juneau Lighthouse Tours.
+Their trips combine whale watching with a visit to Sentinel Island Lighthouse.

 Mendenhall Glacier is a must-visit, and a trip to the park allows you to explore on your own.
 If you have an hour or more, the hike to Nugget Falls lets you see a thunderous waterfall close to the ice field.